jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 "Holy shit."

-> *You’re officially welcome to grab your crotches*

-> *Synchronize your watches and pour us a couple scotches*

-> *People still as statues can’t catch you, turn pockets empty*

-> *If they’re packed with plenty move some to ones lacking any*

 She wrapped a cracked and dusty Apple Watch Ultra around his neck, placed his teeny body into the tiny suit, fastened the two straps along the waist, and enabled vitals tracking in the paired Macbook's health app.

-> *While I take a crack at hacking the bank to jack em to cover high debts*

-> *You’re screening floating bullets with a butterfly net, if there’s any SCREAMING*

 > *Pause it and cut out the sound, deposit the slugs underground*